dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

     /api/users/gist?fields=*,userGroups::ids

-When using field presets like this it is important to remember that the last declaration of each fields wins over prior ones.
-In the opposite order

-    /api/users/gist?fields=userGroups::ids,*

-the `userGroups` would not be shown with IDs since `*` expands among other fields to `userGroups::none` which replaces the explicit `userGroups::ids`.

-The `fields` parameter does allow listing fields of nested objects as long as there is a 1:1 relation.
+The `fields` parameter does allow listing fields of nested objects.
 For example to add `userCredentials` with `id` and `name` of a user use:

     /api/users/gist?fields=*,userCredentials[id,username]